 When I went through my divorce I had a couple, David and Vicky, that would invite me over to their house to hang out.
 We’d goof around which was great for my mental sanity.

 What trusted friend can you call and open up to today?
-If your spouse is filing for divorce, it’s time to find a divorce law firm to represent you.

 Talk to a counselor.